Cultural Heritage

 The Esther Martinez Immersion program (formerly called the Esther Martinez Initiative) supports the development of self-determining, healthy, culturally and linguistically vibrant, self-sufficient Native American communities.
 This Funding Opportunity Announcement is focused on community-driven projects designed to revitalize the native American languages to ensure the survival and continuing vitality of these languages and the culture of Native peoples for future generations.
 Immersion and Restoration grant funding is awarded in according with the Esther Martinez Native American Languages Preservation Act of 2006.
 The initiative provides funding to support three-year projects being implemented by Native American Language Nests, Survival Schools, and Restoration Programs. (https://www.acf.hhs.gov/ana )

-Yakutat tlingit tribe culture camp '17
+culture camp

 The Yakutat Tlingit Tribe Cultural Heritage Department hosted its 3rd biennial Culture Camp Program on June 21st-July 1st, 2017.
 In the past two years we have focused on “Why you are who you are,” a mantra the elders of Yakutat have frequently used to inspire the young people.
 It is a concept that will encourage campers to respect themselves and traditional tribal values, to learn and understand the clan system that they belong to, the family they are connected to and the world of nature that surrounds them.
 We encourage students to stay active, fit and practice living a native lifestyle.
 We discussed staying positive and humble, eating healthy, respecting the laws of nature and reciprocity between the raven and eagle clans.
 We sang and danced together, connecting us to our ancestors through language and story.
 We usually have 30 attendees from Yakutat and around the region, however this year we hosted 80 campers ages 1-17.
 The staff to support our campers required two overnight counselors for the girls and two overnight counselors for the boys, two cooks in the cookhouse and 13 Native American and Alaska Native teachers and mentors to instruct campers in Tlingit Language and storytelling, to harvest fish, seal and berries, canoeing, beading, weaving, skin sewing, carving and painting.
 Funding for the culture camp was from private donor Julia Bevens, Rasmuson Foundation, BIA, ANA, Tlingit and Haida Indian Tribes of Alaska Childcare Funds and an Environmental Department’s BIA fund.